laravel/docs/pennant.md

 <a name="configuration"></a>
 ## Configuration

 After publishing Pennant's assets, its configuration file will be located at `config/pennant.php`.
-This configuration file allows you to select the default driver and configure the individual drivers.
+This configuration file allows you to select the default driver and more.

 <a name="creating-features"></a>
 ## Creating Features

-When creating a feature you will want to provide a name and a Closure that returns the initial value for the specific feature.
+When creating a feature you will need to provide a name and a Closure.
+The Closure should return the initial value for the feature.
 Typically, features are defined in a service provider using the `Feature` facade.
 The Closure will be passed the "scope" for the feature check, which would commonly be the currently authenticated user.

 In this example, we will define a feature for rolling out a new API implementation incrementally to our application's users.